PersonalRec/PersonalRec/README.md

 ● **Technical University of Berlin** — Research Scientist, Ph.D. student (2017 – 2022)

-TU Berlin is ranked as the 4th best technical university in Germany.

 1. Python and LabVIEW for laboratory equipment automation, sensor data acquisition, post-processing, visualization, and time-series analysis.
 2. Research on novel nanomaterials for semiconductive sensors.
 3. Research on aluminum-graphene composites with enhanced properties.